DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ## Ray miss shader

-Miss shader executed if no one intersection was found.
+Miss shader is executed if no intersections was found.

 ![image](rt_callstack_3.png)

-On input miss shader takes only editable ray payload.
+As an input, the miss shader takes only editable ray payload.

 ```hlsl
 [shader("miss")]
 void main(inout PrimaryRayPayload payload)